-&lt;sup>25 See "Improvement on the Business Environment" in Chapter 8, Part III for the significance and actual circumstances of holding the meetings of the Business Environment Development Subcommittee.
+25 See "Improvement on the Business Environment" in Chapter 8, Part III for the significance and actual circumstances of holding the meetings of the Business Environment Development Subcommittee.

-&lt;sup>26 Other fora for multilateral negotiations include the WTO Customs Valuation Committee.
+26 Other fora for multilateral negotiations include the WTO Customs Valuation Committee.
 This Committee was established in accordance with paragraph 1, Article 18 of the Customs Valuation Agreement to afford Members the opportunity to consult on matters relating to the operation of customs valuation that can affect the implementation of the Customs Valuation Agreement or the achievement of its objectives.
-The Committee conducts reviews of whether or not the domestic laws of the respective countries are operated consistently with the Customs Valuation Agreement, etc. When requesting Members for an explanations of their measures suspected of being inconsistent with the Customs Valuation Agreement, etc., which do not necessarily require technical discussions on the interpretation of the Customs Valuation Agreement, the WTO Customs Valuation Committee may be utilized in place of the TCCV.

-must be noted that whether or not individual cases of the application of measures can be determined is undecided; and even if they can, relief cannot be provided retrospectively for measures taken in the past.
+The Committee conducts reviews of whether or not the domestic laws of the respective countries are operated consistently with the Customs Valuation Agreement, etc. When requesting Members for explanations of their measures suspected of being inconsistent with the Customs Valuation Agreement, etc., which do not necessarily require technical discussions on the interpretation of the Customs Valuation Agreement, the WTO Customs Valuation Committee may be utilized in place of the TCCV of the Customs Valuation Agreement (Article 19 of the Customs Valuation Agreement).
+However, the WTO dispute settlement procedures are basically used for determining the consistency of existing government measures with the WTO agreements.
+It must be noted that whether or not individual cases of the application of measures can be determined is undecided; and even if they can, relief cannot be provided retrospectively for measures taken in the past.27

 However, if the operation of customs valuation rules and practices in a manner inconsistent with the Customs Valuation Agreement exist and the prevention of the application of such rules and practices is necessary in the future, the WTO dispute settlement procedures may effectively be utilized.
-On this point, in the two cases of violations of the Customs Valuation Agreement, customs laws providing for the methods of customs valuation were determined to be applicable in the case of indicative prices and restrictions on ports of entry by Colombia; and multiple determinations of customs valuation consistently made for a period of time in the case of customs valuation on cigarettes from the Philippines by Thailand, also was determined to be a covered measure.
-In addition, according to precedent, though not the cases relating to customs valuation, when the same type of acts (such as the zeroing methodology, continued use of the zeroing methodology, and export regulation measures taken under administrative guidance without written applicable provisions, etc.) are conducted a number of times (not based on the written laws/regulations), these acts are collectively determined as measures.
+On this point, in the two cases of violations of the Customs Valuation Agreement, customs laws providing for the methods of customs valuation were determined to be applicable in the case of indicative prices and restrictions on ports of entry by Colombia28; and multiple determinations of customs valuation consistently made for a period of time in the case of customs valuation on cigarettes from the Philippines by Thailand29, also was determined to be a covered measure.
+In addition, according to precedent, though not the cases relating to customs valuation, when the same type of acts (such as the zeroing methodology30, continued use of the zeroing methodology31, and export regulation measures taken under administrative guidance without written applicable provisions32, etc.) are conducted a number of times (not based on the written laws/regulations), these acts are collectively determined as measures.
 If these measures are determined to be inconsistent with the WTO agreements, the continuance of the same type of acts is expected to be prevented.

-&lt;sup>27 As of February 2015, there were 17 cases where violations of the Customs Valuation Agreement were claimed.
+27 As of February 2015, there were 17 cases where violations of the Customs Valuation Agreement were claimed.
 In many cases the establishment of the minimum prices and indicative prices were in dispute; violations of other WTO agreements (AD Agreement, etc.) also have been claimed.
 In no instance has a panel been established (See pp. 168-169 of the previous footnote 6).

-&lt;sup>28 Colombia - Indicative Prices and Restrictions on Ports of Entry (DS366): The indicative price measures (laws that obligate the use of the indicative prices) established by Colombia were determined to be inconsistent with Articles 1, 2, 3, 5, 6, and subparagraphs (b) and (f), paragraph 2, Article 7 of the Customs Valuation Agreement, and GATT Article XI:1.
+28 Colombia - Indicative Prices and Restrictions on Ports of Entry (DS366): The indicative price measures (laws that obligate the use of the indicative prices) established by Colombia were determined to be inconsistent with Articles 1, 2, 3, 5, 6, and subparagraphs (b) and (f), paragraph 2, Article 7 of the Customs Valuation Agreement, and GATT Article XI:1.
 The case was not appealed.